czcorpus/kontext/doc/py2to3.md

 First of all, make sure you've downloaded a proper version of Manatee-open (e.g. `manatee-open-2.167.8` and newer) along with proper [Python 3 API](https://corpora.fi.muni.cz/noske/deb/1804/manatee-open/manatee-open-python3_2.167.8-1ubuntu1_amd64.deb).
 In case you compile Manatee open from sources, please select proper `PYTHON=/path/to/py3/binary` when running `./configure`.
-You can test the installation e.g. by running `python3 -c "import manatee`.
+You can test the installation e.g. by running `python3 -c "import manatee"`.

 Depending on your operating system configuration, you may need to uninstall `Gunicorn` and `Celery` and install their Python 3 versions to make sure the proper binaries are located in operating system's search path.